-- Give useful information about the company and the product.
+- Give useful information about your company and product.
 Make sure people have ways of contacting you if an issue comes up.
 Good customer service goes a long way to prevent negative product reviews.

 You can mitigate poor reviews of your products proactively by ensuring that your product is top-notch and worthy of a commendable review.
 Reactively, you can address any customer service issues that may arise.

-Many sellers launch new products on Amazon promotional markets like Jump Send.
+Many sellers launch new products on Amazon promotional markets like Promotions.
 And, thanks to the money-saving promotions offered by these sites, some shoppers feel an obligation to leave positive feedback with the Amazon sellers.

 Keep in mind, however, that an Amazon promotional marketplace cannot ask a shopper for feedback in exchange for a product.
-Therefore, getting a review from a heavily discounted or free product is not a given.
+Therefore, a review from a heavily discounted or free product is not guaranteed.